Postgraduate (24 months part-time)

 Advance your career in the police service.
 Explore the key challenges facing police in today’s rapidly changing world, and develop enhanced critical and research skills to help tackle them.

-Our MA Contemporary Policing will give you a contemporary perspective on the key aspects of policing theory and practice that are required for senior officers in the police service, covering three main strands: public protection; digital and leadership; management and change.
+Developed for serving police officers and staff, our MA Contemporary Policing will give you a critical perspective on key aspects of policing theory and practice.
+As well as developing your research skills, you will cover three main policing strands: public protection; digital; and leadership, management and change.

-Drawing on expertise from many of our University's faculties, and supported by our Policing Institute for the Eastern Region, this course will develop your skills in critical analysis and research methodology, allowing you to identify, reflect on and critically engage with evidence-informed policy and practice.
+The course has been designed to address key issues and challenges facing policing today.
+Benefitting from the expertise from many of our University’s faculties, and supported by our Policing Institute for the Eastern Region, it will help you develop your skills in critical analysis and research methodology, allowing you to identify, reflect on and critically engage with evidence-informed policy and practice.

 By the end of the course, you will command a range of critical analysis techniques and frameworks you can apply to problems and issues in your own area of policing, with a thorough consideration for the implications of ethical dilemmas.